Effects of the entropy source on Monte Carlo simulations: Results

 There are fewer statistically significant observations for random number sets of medium size ($10K$ points of single or double precision, c.f.
 SM \ref{tab:10K_single}).
 In the case of the random double precision number sets of larger size ($50K$ points), there is a significant difference in the means of $LES$ radii between QRNG and PRNG, where the smaller radius for QRNG indicates that the points are more uniformly distributed without large gaps (c.f.
 SM \ref{tab:50K_single}, SM \ref{fig:50K_double_statistics}).
 The F-test results reveal that variance differences between QRNG and PRNG datasets are not statistically significant across the measurements, suggesting similar dispersion characteristics when larger number-of-points per unit square are used: explicitly, this resembles 'over-sampling' of the domain, where differences between sampling vanish.

-We have demonstrated differences in the sampling itself, as well as the potential of QRNGs to yield performance advantages in terms of improved accuracy or reduced sample size in examplary MC simulations.
-Reductions in sample size without loss of accuracy should benefit every stochastic simulation (e.g., Black-Scholes, stochastic molecular dynamics), but we expect greatest benefits for problems where random numbers are essential, but do not dominate the overall computation time.
-Additionally, given the observations of an increased homogeneity of samples, we expect non-linear problems to enhance the differences between the random number generators.
+We have demonstrated differences in the sampling itself, as well as the potential of QRNGs to yield performance advantages in terms of improved accuracy or reduced sample size in the examplary MC simulations.
+Higher accuracy, or reductions in sample size without loss of accuracy, should benefit every stochastic simulation (e.g., Black-Scholes, stochastic molecular dynamics), but we expect greatest benefits for problems where random numbers are essential, but do not dominate the overall computation time.